jpmedley/mdn-helper/README.md

 ## configuration

 When installed, no configuration is needed.
 [Instructions are provided](help/CONFIGURING.md) for a few options that you may want to change.

+## Data Sources

+MDN Helper uses Chrome as its starting point because of the ease of reading API surfaces from its source code as compared to other browsers and because Chrome is often the first browser to implement new web platform features.
+(If you know of an easily downloaded data set that is a reliable proxy for the features of another browser, please contact me at the email address in my GitHub profile.)

+MDN Helper does not use data in web platform specs because working out which version of a spec to use as a starting point is not something that can be done algorithmically.
+Also, this tool was created to assist with new web platform features.
+For such featues, the first implementation may not include every feature described in a spec.
+Those unimplemented features can and do go through design changes before implementation.

+If you need to document a new feature that was implemented by a browser other than Chrome, see [Documenting New Features](help/BUILDING-PAGES.md#documenting-new-features).

 ## Contributing